WBRU: The '60s and '70s

 In 1962, the Brown Broadcasting Service (BBS) was established as a separate entity from the University and in 1965, the BBS purchased a commercial FM license (WPFM) from a company that was "bankrupt".
-BBS was then split into two stations: "WBRU-AM" and WBRU FM.
-WBRU-AM continued to broadcast locally as a carrier current station (distributed through Brown's electrical system) and operated as the training station for WBRU FM.
+WPFM was assigned from Golden Gate Corporation to BBS on April 9, 1965 for consideration of $30,000.
+BBS was then split into two stations: "WBRU-AM" and WBRU (FM).
+WBRU-AM, whose callsign was not FCC-assigned, continued to broadcast locally as a carrier current station (distributed through Brown's electrical system) and operated as the training station for WBRU, the FM station.

 Brown Broadcasting Service began broadcasting over WBRU at the 95.5 frequency on February 21, 1966; The first program to be transmitted from the new station was a panel show which discussed the Peace Corps.

 By the mid-'60s WBRU was considered an alternative station in that much of the music was folk and rock.
 Joni Mitchell, Richie Havens, Joan Baez had a home on this station and were not yet on mainstream radio.
 After 1966 much of the music format was not mainstream.
 The station was considered an "Underground Rock Music Station" similar to Boston's WBCN.
 The station's playlist featured artists such as Frank Zappa and The Mothers of Invention, The Fugs, Pearls Before Swine, Phil Ochs, Country Joe & The Fish and other left-leaning rock acts that were not typically played on mainstream radio.

 During the 1970s, WBRU broadcast at 20,000 watts on 95.5 FM and established itself as the principal progressive rock (aka, album-oriented rock or AOR) station in Rhode Island and southern New England.
 Attempts to boost the signal to 50,000 watts with a transmitter on the Sciences Library failed because of the interference it caused to sensitive scientific equipment, but the station was making plans to move its transmitter to the WPRO-FM transmitter location and increase power to 50,000 watts.
 This could not be done until 2009 because public TV station WSBE-TV's analog TV antenna currently occupies the tower space where WBRU plans to put its broadcast antenna.
 WSBE is locating its digital antenna at the WJAR antenna tower in Rehoboth, Massachusetts.